zatafa/zatafa/README.md

 - 💞️ I’m looking to collaborate on real world or research experience in data science.

-- 📫 How to reach me : [LinkedIn](https://www.linkedin.com/in/vjoanaleonard/)
+- 📫 How to reach me : **I can add you as a collaborator if needed**

 # 💻 Technical skills